 INSTANT POT METHOD

 Use the small measuring cup that comes with the Instant Pot to measure the rice.
 You want to fill up that small cup twice.
-(If you lost that small cup, measure 1 1/2 cups of jasmine rice) Rinse the rice before adding it to the Instant Pot.
+(If you lost that small cup, measure 1 1/2 cups of jasmine rice) Rinse the rice with 2 changes of water before adding it to the Instant Pot.

-Fill the pot with enough water to reach the “2” marker on the side of the bowl (About 1 cup + 2 tablespoons water).
+Fill the pot with enough water to reach the “2” marker on the side of the bowl (about 1 3/4 cups water).
 Fasten the lid and press the “Rice” button on the Instant Pot.
+This will set the Instant Pot to cook on low for 12 minutes.

 Once the rice has finished cooking, let it rest for 10 to 15 minutes before opening the lid to serve the rice.
 The pressure should have released automatically by then.
 If not, manually release any residual pressure before opening the lid.